 Romance & You (Or…How to Enjoy Delicious Self Care)

 The most important relationship you will ever have while you’re here is with your sacred and delightful self.
 Romance is a way to look at life and a way to experience it that invites love into a relationship – even one with yourself!
-Here are some ways to woo romance into your life.
+Here are some ways to invite romance into your life.
 I’ve divided the suggestions by different definitions of the word “romance”.
 Choose a few ideas that sound like fun and add them to your life soon!

 - Write yourself a love letter.
 What do you love about yourself?
 What nice things do you say to others that equally apply to you (but you never say them to yourself)?
 What praise do you long to hear?
 Give yourself this gift of love and then mail it, sealed with a kiss!